merenlab/anvio.org/tutorials/single-cell-genomics-workshop/index.md

 **The purpose of this workflow** is to learn how to integrate single-cell genomics data into the anvi'o environment.
 Here is a list of topics that are covered here:

- * Create a {% include ARTIFACT name="contigs-db" %} with one single amplified genome (SAG).
+ * Create a {% include ARTIFACT name="contigs-db" %} and use functional and taxonomic assignment.
- * Use single-copy core genes to estimate completion and redundancy.
- * Assign taxonomy using single-copy core gene and [GTDB](https://gtdb.ecogenomic.org/).
- * Annotate open reading frames with function.
+ * Estimate taxonomy, completion/redudancy and metabolic pathway completeness across multiple SAG.
- * Make a phylogenomic tree.
+ * Generate and decorate a phylogenomic tree using ribosomal proteins.
- * Compute a pangenomic analysis.
- * Compare SAGs using average nucleotide identity.
+ * Generate a pangenome and compare SAR11 SAGs with reference genome.
+Add ANI and metabolic information to the pangenome.
+ * Introduction to read recruitment of metagenome on a SAG.

  {:.notice}
  If you have any questions about this exercise, or have ideas to make it better, please feel free to get in touch with the anvi'o community through our Discord server: